Pharmacy Technician Diploma

 In this program, you will learn the skills required to perform vital functions to support patient care and health maintenance efforts of the pharmacy team, including processing and preparing prescriptions, organizing inventory, processing insurance claims and much more.

-You will learn in simulation lab facilities that replicate real work environments.
-Outside the classroom, you will benefit from partnerships that guarantee you receive enhanced practicum and learning experiences.
+You will learn in simulation labs that replicate real work environments.
+Outside the classroom, you will benefit from partnerships that guarantee you receive enhanced practicum and learning experiences, which makes our graduates highly sought after by employers.

-The Pharmacy Technician Program of Red Deer Polytechnic has been awarded Accreditation Status by the Canadian Council for Accreditation of Pharmacy Programs from January 1, 2023 - June 30, 2028.
-It prepares the graduate to become a Registered Pharmacy Technician (RPhT) following graduation and successful completion of the Pharmacy Examining Board of Canada (PEBC) certification process and the Alberta College of Pharmacy (ACP) registration process.
+The RDP Pharmacy Technician Program has been awarded Accreditation Status by the Canadian Council for Accreditation of Pharmacy Programs from January 1, 2023 - June 30, 2028.
+It prepares our graduates to become a Registered Pharmacy Technician (RPhT) following successful completion of the Pharmacy Examining Board of Canada (PEBC) certification and the Alberta College of Pharmacy (ACP) registration processes.

 Work-integrated Learning